nishchaljs/vehicle_fitness/README.md

 ## Headlights ON/OFF Classification
 Run the "Headlights" block of code in the Test_parts.ipynb for executing the Headlights On/Off classification.
 It performs Binary Image Classification with a simple Convolutional Neural Network.
 ## Horn detection
 Run the horn_pitch_detection.ipynb in the horn_detect folder.
-The audio file should be in wav format and the path of it should be mentioned in the ipynb file.For testing the 2 wav files in the horn_detect folder can be used.Here the algorithms AMDF(Average Magnitude Difference Function) and CAMDF(circular average magnitude difference function)are used.
+The audio file should be in wav format and the path of it should be mentioned in the ipynb file.For testing, the 2 wav files in the horn_detect folder can be used.Here the algorithms AMDF(Average Magnitude Difference Function) and CAMDF(circular average magnitude difference function)are used.

 ## OCR for Vehicle Registartion Plate detection and Document Verification
 Refer to the OCR.ipynb for the OCR Tesseract code implementation.
 The details Extracted from the documents are: